Dilly Turkey Melt

-- In a large skillet, saute onions in 1 tablespoon of butter until tender; remove and set aside.
+- In a large cast-iron or other heavy skillet, saute onions in 1 tablespoon butter until tender; remove and set aside.
 Spread barbecue sauce on four slices of bread.
-Layer each with one slice of cheese, bacon, turkey, pickles, onions and another slice of cheese.
+Layer each with one slice of cheese, two slices each of bacon and turkey, pickle slices, onions and another slice of cheese.
 Cover with remaining slices of bread.

 Nutrition Facts1 sandwich: 628 calories, 34g fat (19g saturated fat), 137mg cholesterol, 1359mg sodium, 42g carbohydrate (11g sugars, 2g fiber), 39g protein.

 I used left over turkey breast, sliced as thin as I could get it.
 I grilled the sandwiches on a panini press but otherwise made as directed.
 Results were tasty and filling.